ebingrav/avwiki/Category:Mountain_Tunnels.md

 Regular mazes usually run 3-4 rooms, sometimes a bit more.
-There is a very hard maze at [Daingean Machadae](:Category:Daingean_Machadae "wikilink") that counts 7 rooms.
+There is a very hard maze at [Daingean Machadae](:Category:Daingean_Machadae.md "wikilink") that counts 7 rooms.
 This one is 11 rooms big, every room has a full set of 4 exits, and only a single exit from a single room leads towards the maze exit (or back out, for that matter).
 Fortunately the room exits do not change.

 The maze is chock full with fully-aggressive halflings, half-orcs, dust-imps, doppelgangers (which are always nasty), all of which see